 Certificate of Public Good or CPG – When the Commission approves a project, it issues a Certificate of Public Good (CPG).
 A CPG is accompanied by an order that documents the details of the Commission’s decision to issue the CPG.
 A CPG may contain conditions that are binding on the holder of the CPG and are necessary to ensure that the project complies with the law.

-After a CPG has been issued by the Commission, modifications to the authorized project that have the potential for significant impact under any of the relevant review criteria must be approved by the Commission.
+After a CPG has been issued by the Commission, any modifications to the authorized project that have the potential for significant impact under any of the relevant review criteria must be approved by the Commission.

-CPG Holder – one who possesses a CPG whether through issuance by the Commission or through transfer from the previous possessor.
+CPG Holder – one who possesses a CPG whether through issuance by the Commission or through transfer from the previous holder.
 The transfer of a CPG must be approved by the Commission.
 The CPG holder is responsible for complying with all conditions of the CPG regardless of whether the CPG was obtained directly from the Commission or through a subsequent transfer.

 Certificate of Service – For filings submitted to the Commission on paper or electronically, a certificate of service is a list of all recipients to whom a particular filing was sent, or “served,” and a statement by the sender that the document has been sent to everyone on the list.
-Parties to a case are required to provide copies of any filings to all other parties in the case, and when filing any documents with the Commission on paper, must include a certificate of service confirming that they have done so.
+Parties to a case are required to provide copies of any filings to all other parties in the case, and when filing any documents with the Commission or a party in paper, must include a certificate of service confirming that they have done so.

 Contested Case Proceedings – a case before the Commission that is conducted like a trial.
-This means that there are formal parties to the case who are required to follow legal rules for developing their cases by conducting discovery and presenting evidence through witnesses and cross-examination in hearings.
+This means that there are formal parties to the case who are required to follow legal rules for developing their cases by conducting discovery and presenting evidence through sworn witnesses and cross-examination in hearings.

 Decision – Commission decisions are documented in orders and Certificates of Public Good (CPGs).
 The final order in a contested case proceeding must be based on the evidentiary record, and generally contains findings of fact, conclusions of law, and an evaluation of the applicable review criteria.